jkuchar/PA165-java-project/docs/README.md

 implementation: `equals()` and `hashcode()` needs to compute with all properties (from definition above)

 - Used in user entity to describe users name: `PersonName`

+### Unit vs integration test

+What to test?
+Any valuable code.
+Typically contains business logic.

+#### Unit test

+- tests one unit **in isolation**
+- consequence: can be run in parallel
+- consequence: do not need any external resources (file-system, database, network, ...)
+- typically written by developer in the same time as he is writing actual code
+- goal: to prove that written code is actually working

+#### Integration test

+- test bigger part of the system (without isolation)
+- consequence: they can be very slow (e.g.: set-up database for every test)
+- consequence: they are unreliable (e.g.: network failure)
+- goal: ensure that **interfaces** of classes when they work together are correct